chef/automate/components/docs-chef-io/content/automate/ha_existing_a2ha_to_automate_ha.md

 1. Detach the File system from the old A2HA cluster.

-1. Configure the backup at Automate HA cluster, in case if you have not configured, please refer this [Doc: Pre Backup Configuration for File System Backup](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup)
+1. Configure the backup at Automate HA cluster.
+If you have not configured it, please refer to this [Doc: Pre Backup Configuration for File System Backup](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup)

-1. From the Step 3, you will get the backup mount path.
+1. From Step 3, you will get the backup mount path.

 1. Stop all the services at frontend nodes in Automate HA Cluster.

-1. Get the Automate HA version number from the location `/var/tmp/` in Automate instance.
-Example : `frontend-4.x.y.aib`.
+1. Get the Autopreviously created number from the location `/var/tmp/` in Automate instance.
+Example: `frontend-4.x.y.aib`.

 1. Run the command at the Chef-Automate node of Automate HA cluster to get the applied config: